Conflict Resolution Youth Summit

 Mara Schoeny, Executive Director

-Mara is an associate professor at the School for Conflict Analysis and Resolution at George Mason University and the Director of the School's Graduate Certificate and Undergraduate Program.
-She teaches courses in research and evaluation methods, practice skills and the integration of interdisciplinary approaches to conflict analysis and resolution.
-She was a 1998 USIA Visiting Fellow in the Curriculum Development Exchange Program, in residence at Yerevan State University, Armenia.
-As part of the grant she developed and taught simulation courses for undergraduate and master’s level sociology and social work students in family, organizational, political and community conflict.
+Mara is the Director of the School for Conflict Analysis and Resolution's Graduate Certificate and Undergraduate Programs and is an associate professor.
+She teaches courses in research and evaluation methods, practice skills, and the integration of interdisciplinary approaches to conflict analysis and resolution.
+She was a 1998 USIA Visiting Fellow in the Curriculum Development Exchange Program in residence at Yerevan State University, Armenia.
+As part of the grant she developed and taught simulation courses for undergraduate and master’s level sociology and social work students in family, organizational, political, and community conflict.
 She is a former youth camp director with experience in traditional camp settings as well as dialogue and co-existence camps for youth from conflict areas.
-Her research and practice interests include nonviolence, education and training and dialogue processes.
+Her research and practice interests include nonviolence, education, and training and dialogue processes.

 What are you looking for in an applicant?